arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/ei-intruder-detector/content.md

 ![Edge Impulse Model blocks](assets/model_design.png)

-As we are using the Nicla Voice we must follow the showed model design to be supported by the onboard Syntiant AI accelerator, taking care of these characteristics:
+As we are using the Nicla Voice we must follow the showed model design to be supported by the onboard Syntiant® NDP120 Neural Decision Processor™, taking care of these characteristics:

 In the time series data block: